‘The Good Place’ Star Jameela Jamil Slams ‘Incredibly Fat Phobic’ Parents

-Actor Jameela Jamil has been a warrior for body acceptance, but explains that she is this way in spite of her family who was “not helpful” during her own struggles with an eating disorder.
+Actor Jameela Jamil has been a warrior for body-acceptance but explains that she is this way in spite of her family who was “not helpful” during her own struggles with an eating disorder.

-The Daily Mail reports that the star of The Good Place talks about her family being “fat phobic,” saying that they are now estranged, and she no longer speaks to them.
+Daily Mail reports that the star of The Good Place talks about her family being “fat phobic,” saying that they are now estranged, and she no longer speaks to them.
 Jamil explains that when she fought anorexia, her family wasn’t able to help her because they thought it was “brilliant” that her hip bones jutted out.

 “Jutting hip bones were seen as a sign of peak brilliance both at home and at school.
 It didn’t matter that I did well academically or was a good swimmer.
 All I thought was important about me was that my jeans hung off my hip bones.”

-Jamil’s mother Shireen was also once a model and a domestic violence activist.
-For years she campaigned for Shireen’s Law, which put a stop to the time limit on reporting domestic violence.
+Jamil’s mother, Shireen, was also once a model and a domestic violence activist.
+For years, she campaigned for Shireen’s Law, which put a stop to the time limit on reporting domestic violence.
 Prior to the change in the law, a domestic violence victim had six months to report the crime.

 Jameela Jamil has fought against the use of Photoshop and photo editing, and has asked that published photos of her remain untouched.